CS2103AUG2016-W15-C1/TaskRuby/docs/UserGuide.md

 QUICK START
 -----------

-1. Ensure you have Java version `1.8.0_60` or later installed in your computer.
+0. Ensure you have Java version `1.8.0_60` or later installed in your computer. <br>

     > Having any Java 8 version is not enough.
 This application will not
     > work with earlier versions of Java 8.

-2. Download the latest `RubyTask.jar` from the [releases](../../../releases) tab.
+1. Download the latest `RubyTask.jar` from the [releases](../../../releases) tab.

-3. Copy the file to the folder you want to use as the home folder for your RubyTask application.
+2. Copy the file to the folder you want to use as the home folder for your RubyTask application.

-4. Double-click the file to start the application.
+3. Double-click the file to start the application.
 The GUI should appear in a few seconds.
     > <img src="images/Ui.png" width="600"><br>
 *Figure 1.
 GUI Display*

-5. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.
+4. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.

     Some example commands you can try: